ABOUT THE BLOG

 RENATA VEL REINDEER

-A graduate student of the Warsaw University & the University of Southern Denmark, courageous princess with allergy, an only child struggling with loneliness and insecurities since her childhood, a dreamer, an incurable optimist, a lonely traveller and an organiser of group expeditions to 4 continents who has been in love with flying since she was 3 years old and had pleasure to live in Spain & Denmark.
+A graduate student of the Warsaw University & the University of Southern Denmark, courageous princess with allergy, an only child struggling with loneliness and insecurities since her childhood, a dreamer, an incurable optimist, a lonely traveler and an organizer of group expeditions to 4 continents who has been in love with flying since she was 3 years old and had pleasure to live in Spain & Denmark.

 Since her early childhood she has been trying to get to know the world by herself or in a group.
 What motivates her is the beauty of the world, wilderness of the nature and the possibility of meeting wonderful people who rescued her out of trouble more than once.
 She learns from her own mistakes every day although she tries to listen to her parents but her rebellious nature and curiosity prevent her from it.
 Owing to the fact that she has more luck than wisdom in her life, her every adventure finishes with a happy end.

-EVA VEL CONCHA
+EWA VEL CONCHA

 Travelling behind the Iron Curtain wasn’t only an adventure for her but a way to support herself and get money for her studies.
 As a history teacher and a social studies teacher, she has been instilling the willingness to gain the knowledge about the world in young people for 30 years.
 The strength she developed thanks to travelling helped her overcome numerous illnesses and prove that your power does not lie in your muscles but in your head.